tejavarma-aln/TallyWhatsappSender/README.md

 -> Type regasm <space> "fullpathto\TallyWhatsappsender.dll" <space> /codebase

--> you will get success message after it registered
+-> You will get success message after it registered

--> Load WhatsappSenderTally.txt in Tally ;;tdl file for sending whats-app
+-> Load WhatsappSenderTally.txt in Tally and start using ;;tdl file for sending whats-app

 **Working**

 -> After Registering and Loading the TDL open or create a sales voucher

--> Ledger(Party) Mobile Number Should be filled and it should be 12 digits including country code(see the image below)
+-> Ledger(Party) Mobile Number Should be filled and it should be 12 digits including country code

+-> You can put comma seperated value of contact numbers in ledger mobile number for sending to multiple

 -> On Saving the voucher it will it will ask to send whats-app then it will export the invoice